liquip/storage-binary-utils/spec.md

 The heap is aligned to 4096 byte pages.

-Indices into the heap are byte-aligned and **allways** 64-bit, signed integers.
+Indices into the heap are byte-aligned and **always** 64-bit, signed integers.

-If a pointer is -1 it points to nothing and is called NIL (NULL in most programming languages).
+If a pointer is -1 it points to nothing and is called `NIL` (`NULL` in most programming languages).

 ### Storage